jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 Is that true - is it really **fundamental?**

+TLDR; Dependency injection is baked into .NET Core for a reason: it generally promotes good coding practices and offers developers tools to build maintainable, modular and testable software.

 # What I've Learned From Building Coravel: Part 3

 This is part 3 of an ongoing series.
 The other editions are: